 In developing empathy, it is important to discover hidden needs alongside those problems more clearly expressed by stakeholders.
 In many ways, this goes against being purely 'data-driven': you need to look at the people, not just the data.
 It is wrong to try to create an artificial layer between business and personal: all business is personal - and vice versa.

-If digital innovation is to improve business processes, then firstly, there must be empathy with its users.
-This means paying great attention to creating a Meaningful Journey, eliminating waste and complexity of processes and tasks with Fierce Reduction - and finally, from prototyping and beyond - enabling Progressive Disclosure to reduce stress and maximise ease of use of a new cloud app.
+If digital innovation is to improve business or consumer processes, then firstly, there must be empathy with its users.
+This means paying great attention to creating a Meaningful Journey, which means eliminating waste and complexity of processes and tasks with Fierce Reduction - and finally, from prototyping and beyond - thereby enabling Progressive Disclosure to reduce stress and maximise ease of use of say, a new Web, mobile or Software-as-a-Service (SaaS) app.

-Improving business processes with Fierce Reduction is all about introducing Lean principles into a quest for simplification, and/or increase in user experience, and/or increase in effectiveness of task execution.
-This is accomplished through the following steps and embracing the 3 Design Principles: Meaningful Journey; Fierce Reduction; and, Progressive Disclosure.
+Improving business processes with Fierce Reduction is all about introducing 'Lean' principles (more on this topic below) into a quest for simplification, and/or increase in user experience, and/or increase in effectiveness of task execution.
+This is accomplished through the following steps and embracing the three Design Principles noted above, including:

 Design Thinking: The People